 No lost items or wrong deliveries: The rate of lost items in the UK is not low.
-Although the old Royal Mail (Royal Mail) is cheap, the delivery speed is slow, and the rate of lost items is medium.
-In order not to lose the pieces, many consumers will choose the "must be signed for" service, but this will require consumers to reschedule the sign-up time or to pick up the pieces themselves.
+Although Royal Mail (Royal Mail) is inexpensive, delivery speed is slow, and the rate of lost items is moderate.
+To ensure receipt of orders, many consumers choose the “signature on delivery” service, but this option requires consumers to make sure they are home at the scheduled delivery time or to pick up the items themselves from a collection point.

 03

-Real-time tracking: Perhaps because of the lack of security due to always lost items, UK consumers are keen to track the logistics information of their orders.
+Real-time tracking: Perhaps because of the lack of security due to frequently lost items, UK consumers are keen to track the logistics information of their orders.
 Many local courier prices are cheap, but the courier process is also unusually slow to update.
-Especially during the epidemic, customers often complain that their courier is stuck at one point and does not move for several days, and the customer service response is very slow or even simply lost.
+During the pandemic, in particular, customers often complained that their package got stuck at one point and did not move for several days, and the customer service response was very slow or even simply non-responsive

 04

-"Adyen's research reveals that 58% of UK consumers choose brands that deliver goods quickly, and 54% of consumers agree that an e-commerce's logistics partner is an important factor in their choice of The Adyen study shows that 58 % of UK consumers choose brands that deliver quickly, and 54 % of consumers consider the logistics partner of an e-commerce company to be an important factor in their shopping choices.
+The Adyen study shows that 58 % of UK consumers choose brands that deliver quickly, and 54 % of consumers consider the logistics partner of an e-commerce company to be an important factor in their shopping choices.

 05

-Specified delivery locations: UK consumers not only like to "buy", but also want to buy with pleasure and peace of mind.
-In terms of logistics, they prefer merchants who can provide fast delivery services and can deliver to specified locations based on no lost packages.
+Specified delivery locations: UK consumers not only enjoy online shopping, but they also like to make their purchases with peace of mind.
+In terms of logistics, they prefer merchants who can provide fast delivery services and deliver to specified locations to minimize the risk of their package getting lost.

 06

-Easy returns: The high demand and high requirements of UK online consumers for logistics are not only reflected in the delivery of goods, but also the efficiency of returns.
-Once there are delays in delivery, overtime delivery, or even lost packages, even the British, who are known for being gentlemen, will not hesitate to choose to return the goods or even complain about the merchant.
+Easy returns: The high demand and expectations of UK online consumers regarding logistics are not only reflected in the delivery of goods, but also in the efficiency of returns.
+In the event of delayed delivery or lost packages, even the British, who are known for being especially polite, will not hesitate to return goods or even complain about the merchant.

 07

-Efficiency: Efficiency refers not only to efficient delivery but also to the efficiency with which the goods are delivered to the consumer.
-If the UK consumer does not pick up the goods at the appointed time after receiving the pickup SMS + phone + mail, the courier will immediately leave, will not wait for more 1minutes, and will not leave the courier at the door, the only choice for the consumer is to re-book the pickup time, and then experience the fear of going downstairs in time to see the delivery "fly" again.
-The helplessness.
+Efficiency: Efficiency refers not only to efficient transportation but also to the efficiency with which goods are delivered to the consumer who has requested the signature on delivery option.
+If the UK consumer is absent from home or does not open the door at the appointed delivery time, after receiving the notification by SMS + phone + mail, the courier will leave after a maximum wait of one minute, taking the parcel with them rather than leaving it on the doorstop.
+In this case, the only choice for the consumer is to re-book the delivery time, but there may be a risk of the same thing happening again.
+For example, a person who is not very mobile might not get down the stairs in time when they hear the doorbell, which causes frustration.

-Summery:
+Summary:

-As e-commerce becomes more and more popular, the demand of UK consumers for logistics delivery is also increasing, and the demand for delivery speed is also increasing based on not losing pieces.
-Therefore, how to strike a balance between no lost items and delivery efficiency has become a difficult problem for merchants and consumers.
+As e-commerce becomes more and more popular, the demand of UK consumers for logistics solutions is also increasing, along with expectations of faster delivery speed with guarantees that orders will not get lost.
+Therefore, the question of how to strike a balance between delivery efficiency and overcoming the risk of lost items has become a difficult problem for merchants and consumers.

-UK Operation Guide丨check the logistics delivery and payment preferences of UK consumers episode 3
+UK Operation Guide丨Check the logistics delivery and payment preferences of UK consumers: Episode 3